AlexThePy/Laptop_Price_Prediction/README.md

 Upon using the Linear, Random Forest and XGB Regressors and performing hyperparameter tuning I chose the XGB Regressor as the best model.

-# This is the prediction based on the XGB Regressor:
+# This is the prediction based on the XGB Regressor (which is the chosen model):
 ![prediction](https://github.com/AlexThePy/Laptop_Price_Prediction/assets/106477870/505a2d09-9025-49d6-98a9-ce434dd13f29)